sovashrestha/portfolio/WebAppsProduct@Creighton.md

 * Difficulty Finding Right Information
 * Complex Application Process

-Based on the user intervies and surveys, using MoSCoW technique, I prioritized the features.
+Based on the user intervies and surveys, using **MoSCoW technique**, I prioritized the features.
 The scope was to design changes, functionality enhancements, and performance optimizations.
-Then, engaged with stakeholders across departments including design, development, and marketing where communicated the objectives, scope, and timeline of the revamp to ensure alignment and gather feedback.
+Then, **engaged with stakeholders across departments** including design, development, and marketing where communicated the objectives, scope, and timeline of the revamp to ensure alignment and gather feedback.

 ## PRODUCT DEVELOPMENT LIFECYCLE
 #### Development Process
-I led 5 developers using agile methodologies, breaking the revamp into manageable sprints and collaborated closely with designers, developers, and QA engineers to implement changes and ensure quality.
-I conducted regular reviews and retrospectives to evaluate progress and issues.
+I **led 5 developers using agile methodologies**, breaking the revamp into manageable sprints and collaborated closely with designers, developers, and QA engineers to implement changes and ensure quality.
+I conducted regular **reviews and retrospectives** to evaluate progress and issues.

 #### Testing and QA
 I led the thorough testing across different devices, browsers, and operating systems to ensure new changes compatibility, performance, and responsiveness.
 Also, led the team to perform end user testing to ensure intuitive navigation and user-friendly interfaces.
 The team also addressed bugs, performance issues, or any other concerns identified during testing before the launch.

 ## PRODUCT LAUNCH
 The revamped web pages and apps had updated UX/UI design consistent with modern design trends and guidelines.
-The users were able experience enhanced navigation, user flows, reponsiveness, and reduced page load times.
+The **users were able experience enhanced navigation, user flows, reponsiveness, and reduced page load times.**
 ![Product Launch](assets/CreightonWebPage.png)

 **Best Feature: Program Search Tab with filter options**